nashville-software-school/dotnet-loncotes-client/README.md

-# Honey Rae Client
+# Loncotes County Library

-This repo is the starting code for the Honey Rae's API explorer chapter in the NSS .NET curriculum.
+This repo is the starting code for the Loncotes County Library client chapter in the NSS .NET curriculum.

 ## Setup